-If you need to send large files online, there are many good ways to avoid trouble-and we highlight the 12 best files, most of which are free (although you have to pay for improved services).
+If you need to send large files online, there are many good ways to avoid trouble.
+We highlight the 12 best files transfer methods, most of which are free (although you have to pay for improved services).

 Using a VPN as our first choice ExpressVPN means that your ISP cannot determine the type of file you are uploading, so in theory, traffic shaping cannot be applied to your account.